 Čuoikkariššu / Mosquito Shower

-Čuoikkariššu / Mosquito Shower is a sound shower invited as part of the Arctic Art Forum 2026, opening on March 7, 2026, at the Climate House of the Natural History Museum of Oslo, Norway.
+Čuoikkariššu / Mosquito Shower is a sound shower originally commissioned and hosted by the Arctic Art Forum 2026 (March 7-26, 2026), at the Climate House of the Natural History Museum of Oslo, Norway.

-Curated by Italian sound artist and ecologist Nicola Renzi together with Indigenous Sámi scholar and yoik performer Mai Britt Utsi, Čuoikkariššu / Mosquito Shower engages with AAF26’s theme of Climate Microchanges by turning attention to tiny beings with outsized ecological impact in the Arctic.
-“Micro” refers not only to physical size, but also to sound: a buzzing that may appear faint and minuscule, yet in its ubiquity, it shapes how tundra environments are experienced and lived.
+Curated by Italian sound artist and ecologist Nicola Renzi together with Indigenous Sámi scholar and yoik performer Mai Britt Utsi, Čuoikkariššu / Mosquito Shower explores the tension between discomfort and coexistence through the itchy sound of mosquitoes, tiny beings with an outsized ecological role in increasingly fragile Arctic ecosystems.
+Their buzzing may also appear faint and minuscule, yet in its ubiquity, it shapes how tundra environments are experienced and lived.

 Changes in soundscapes often accompany — and sometimes even precede — changes in the landscape.
 In fragile Arctic ecosystems, even the smallest shifts matter.
 Mosquitoes play essential roles: they support food webs, influence animal movement, and contribute to the balance of tundra life.
 Today, the Arctic is warming rapidly.
 Mosquitoes are appearing earlier in the year, their life cycles are changing, and new species are moving north.
 While scientists are still learning how these transformations will affect ecosystems and biodiversity, Indigenous ecological knowledge offers insights grounded in long-term coexistence and close attention even to the microscopic change.